Gift-David/Gift-David/README.md

 ### [Python Codes](https://github.com/Gift-David/python_codes.git)

 This reository is a reflection of my journey in learning python.
-It showcases my progress and understanding in learning python concepts and application in solving real world problems.
+It showcases my progress and understanding in learning core python concepts and application in solving real world problems.
 You can check out the repository [here](https://github.com/Gift-David/python_codes.git).

 ### [Service Request Management System](https://github.com/Gift-David/service_request_management_system.git)